Trust-Ayeni/Udacity-ALX-T-NanoDegree/1. Introduction to Data Analysis/Project/readme.md

 ## Project Overview
-In this project, I will analyze a dataset and then communicate your findings about it.
-I will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.
+In this project, I will analyze a dataset and then communicate my findings about it.
+I will use the Python libraries NumPy, pandas, and Matplotlib to make my analysis easier.

 What do you need to install?
 You will need an installation of Python, plus the following libraries: